31st Primetime Emmy Awards

 The 31st Primetime Emmy Awards ceremony was held on Sunday, September 9, 1979.
 The ceremony was broadcast on the ABC.
 It was hosted by Henry Winkler and Cheryl Ladd.
+23 awards were presented.
 This ceremony is remembered for problems with the Pasadena Civic Auditorium's air-conditioning.

 The top shows of the night were Taxi, which pulled an upset in the Outstanding Comedy Series field when it beat All in the Familys final season, and Lou Grant, which received 12 major nominations and won two awards including Outstanding Drama Series.

 For the first time, most of the Miniseries and Television Movie Categories were merged into one, this would become the standard for later ceremonies, culminating with the TV Movie and Miniseries Program Categories combining in 2011.
 For this year only, the comedy and variety categories were combined in acting, directing and writing.
 This combination would not stick, and the traditional categories returned the next year.